EP303: The Earth-Expansion Model Part B -- Answers to A Hundred Puzzles

 There is a wealth of information available, in print and on the Net, completely evidencing Earth-Expansion, for those who care to look.
 James Maxlow's website at http://www.jamesmaxlow.com/ is a great starting point.
 James also has two published books, On the Origin of Continents and Oceans: A Paradigm Shift in Understanding , and Terra non Firma Earth for those who want evidence in print.
 He has also put on line an extensive (14-part) video lecture, the first part referenced in .

 Sadly, much of the world continues unwilling to look at this huge body of evidence, sticking with erroneous concepts such as Plate Tectonics, still appearing in school texts and documentary videos.
-One notable exception is a brief chapter, An Expanding Earth?, in Hutchison Encyclopedia of the Earth .
+One notable exception is a brief chapter, An Expanding Earth?, in the 1985 Hutchison Encyclopedia of the Earth .
 This presents the conventional picture, but also offers an alternative one.
 Here are some excerpts from .

 "... the arguments in favor of an expanding Earth are extensive. ... expansion enthusiasts can point to a number of simple phenomena which apparently defy explanation by plate tectonics alone. ...
 Antarctica ... is almost completely surrounded by active oceanic ridges, and so newly-created lithosphere is constantly spreading towards it.
 But where does the lithosphere go?
 It is not being subducted because ... there are no subduction zones around Antarctica".